broadwayinc/skapi-js/README.md

 # skapi

-skapi is a backend framework for frontend developers.
+skapi is a serverless backend API for JAM stack developers.

 Build fast and scalable web services based on skapi's serverless technology.